Blue Wildebeest: Profile and Information

 In males, the horns can be 33 in (83 cm) long, while the horns of the females are 12 to 16 in (30 to 40 cm) long.

 Blue wildebeest are mostly active during the morning and late afternoon.
-These wary and extremely agile animals can run at speeds up to 50 mph (80 km/h), tossing their heads and waving their tails.
+These wary and extremely agile animals can run up to 50 mph (80 km/h), tossing their heads and waving their tails.

 Blue wildebeest move in loose aggregations and rest close to others of their kind.
 Blue wildebeest are a major prey item for cheetahs, lions, African wild dogs, leopards, crocodiles, and hyenas.

-During the wet season, female blue wildebeest lead the herd towards areas where predators can be avoided and nutritious areas of grasses.
+During the wet season, female blue wildebeest leads the herd towards areas where predators can be avoided and nutritious areas of grasses.

-Male blue wildebeest (bulls) mark the boundaries of their territories with secretion from their scent glands, heaps of dung, and certain behaviour.
+Male blue wildebeest (bulls) mark the boundaries of their territories with secretion from their scent glands, heaps of dung, and certain behaviors.

 Reproduction

-A male wildebeest becomes sexually mature at the age of 2 years, while females can reproduce at 16 months (if adequately nourished).
+A male wildebeest becomes sexually mature at 2 years, while females can reproduce at 16 months (if adequately nourished).

 The male neither rests nor eats when a female is in his territory.
 The female also keeps close to the male, often sniffing his penis and rubbing her head on his torso.

 During the breeding season, the female may mate with several males in different territories.
-The gestation period lasts for 8.5 months, and between 80 – 90 % of the calves are born within 3 week time period.
+The gestation period lasts 8.5 months, and between 80 – 90 % of the calves are born within 3 weeks.

-Calves weigh about 42 lb (19 kg) at birth, and can stand on their own within a short period after birth.
+Calves weigh about 42 lb (19 kg) and can stand independently shortly after birth.
 The calf stays with its mother for 8 months and later joins the juvenile herd.

 Diet

-Blue wildebeest are herbivores, feeding mainly on short grasses that grow on alkaline and light soils that are found on plains and in savanna grasslands.
+Blue wildebeest are herbivores, feeding mainly on short grasses that grow on alkaline and light soils found on plains and savanna grasslands.

 The blue wildebeest’s mouth is adapted for eating large quantities of short grass.
 Blue wildebeest feed both during the day and night.